software-mansion/react-native-screens/guides/CONTRIBUTING.md

 - missing description,
 - not related or truncated stack trace.

-What you can do is ask the owner for those details or try provide them by yourself - try to reproduce the problem and provide missing details, so other developer can start debugging straightaway! 🎉
+What you can do is ask the owner of an issue for such details or try provide them by yourself - try to reproduce the problem and provide missing details, so other developer can start debugging straightaway! 🎉

 ## Contributing to Code